 Among expats and travellers alike, America represents one of the most popular destinations of all for Brits heading abroad.
 It’s hardly surprising; both a shared language and culture make integration simple while the standards of living are understandably very high.
 A large country like the USA also means such a diversity of States, climates and environments that there really is something for everyone here.

-That said, this very same diversity can make exporting your pet from the UK to the USA rather challenging.
+That said, this very same diversity can make taking your pet to the USA rather challenging.
 Each state can have different rules and regulations when transporting animals so it’s essential to fully do your research before you travel.
 Failing to carry out the necessary research could result in your pet being declined entry into the USA so these rules should not be taken lightly.

 That said, most experts claim that it is easier to take pets into the USA than many other popular destinations, and in general should present very few problems.
 This is especially so for cat and dog owners, though travellers attempting to transport birds, reptiles, small mammals and so on may face rather more regulation.